machuuu/QtWorkspace/README.txt

 1. Figure out what Networking task to implement in the Networking project.
     1. Online photo gallary with each client controlling a camera to view a wall of custom photos.
 1. Migrate my existing OpenGL rendering
+    1. Properly forward declare the class definitions and define an public / private interface
 1. Create Install CMake Target for a Module with the VCPKG tool to help bundle dependencies